jdevstatic-tutorials/intro-to-text-based/README.md

 pattern for each character expressed as bits.

-Graphical coding is just for beginners and this was not even possible back then.
+Graphical coding is just for beginners and this was just lately developed.
+Beginners back then would the original BASIC language but still it was text-based from the very start.

 ## Objectives
 1. display knowledge of the text-based